 Working remotely is nothing unusual right now.
 Many companies hire off-site employees – statistics show 66% of companies allow remote work, while 16% of them are fully remote.
 These numbers clearly show how popular it is to work off-site nowadays.
 Apart from the obvious advantaged, like saving money (in 2018, the savings estimated $5 billion in the US alone) and saving time on commuting, there are also some cons.

 People working remotely can be less effective and less focused.
 It may also be hard to manage all remote workers, keep them up to date and in the loop.
-Fortunately, there are tools to help with that!
+You also need to remember to measure the engagement of employees.
+Fortunately, there are also other tools than Microsoft Teams to help with that!
 To make remote work management easier for you, we’ve gathered a list of useful apps which can turn out to be real game changers.

 Ready to improve remote work effectiveness?
 Let’s dive in!